Detective School Dropouts: Plot

-Paul and Donald drive to the airport, have to steal two passports to follow Mario Zanetti on the plane.
-Since they are being followed by the Falcones, they have to fly to Rome, for better or worse.
+Paul and Donald drive to the airport, have to steal two passports from two Japanese businessmen to follow Mario Zanetti on the plane.
+Since they are being followed by the Falcones, they have to fly to Rome.
 On the flight Mario is poisoned, so the two of them have to deliver the message.
 Since Donald lost his wallet when Mario was murdered, he now also becomes a suspect in a murder case.
-In their search for Carlo, Paul and Donald are constantly exposed to persecution by their families, so that they are constantly on the run and have to disguise themselves as monks, for example in the Vatican.
+In their search for Carlo, Paul and Donald are constantly exposed to persecution by their families, so that they are constantly on the run and have to disguise themselves as monks.
 In spite of everything, they manage to get the message across to Carlo that Caterina still loves him.
-Carlo wants to cancel the wedding with Sonia, who looks "like a beaver", but is blackmailed with the killing of Caterina if he does not marry Sonia.
-He could see Caterina in Venice one last time, but would have to marry Sonia.
+Carlo wants to cancel the wedding with Sonia, but is blackmailed with the killing of Caterina if he does not marry Sonia.

 In contrast to Paul, Donald still wants to prevent the wedding.
 After a short stopover in Pisa, they drive to Venice for the planned wedding.
 After Carlo and Caterina meet on a canal, Paul manages to free Caterina, while Donald is able to tie up the supposed bride Sonia.
 They exchange the bride and only when the veil is lifted does Carlo face his beloved Caterina.
 The families draw their weapons, but see the event in the church as a sign from God, so that the wedding continues.
 A reward of 25,000 dollars is refused by Paul, as he is allowed to keep what he considers a valuable pendant.
-Back in New York the two want to sell the pendant and it turns out that it is actually worth 300,000.
-However, it is not dollars, but Italian lira, so the total amount is not even 175 dollars.
+Back in New York, the two want to sell the pendant and it turns out that it is actually worth 300,000 Italian lira.